-Texas is one of the nine community property states in the United States, and it is incredibly common for disputes to arise as to whether certain types of items are considered community or separate property.
+Texas is one of the nine community property states in the United States, and it is incredibly common for disputes to arise as to whether certain types of items are considered separate property, community property, or high net worth property.
 Clear and convincing evidence is defined under Texas Family Code § 101.007 as “the measure or degree of proof that will produce in the mind of the trier of fact a firm belief or conviction as to the truth of the allegations sought to be established.”

 Overview of Division of Property in Harris County

 - Property Division Laws in Texas

 - Property Division Resources in Harris County